husseinkhlawey/Angular-Store-Front/Readme.md

 Then open up a new tab to "localhost:8080".

-You can also try it our here: https://tranquil-refuge-90472.herokuapp.com/
+You can also try it out here: https://tranquil-refuge-90472.herokuapp.com/